Code-Institute-Submissions/Krom121-interactive-frontend-development/readme.md

 # Data Visualisation

+From the 6th of January 2019 the old parts of this project from 2018 where deleted.
+New project files where added to the project making this a new project with better charts.

 Here is a small visualisation of some demo charts, In a form of a bar chart, pie chart line chart and a world map chart.

  To view please click the link:  <https://krom121.github.io/interactive-frontend-development/>